dmadison/Adalight-FastLED/README.md

 I've only tested the code with the WS2812B strips I have on hand, but so far it performs flawlessly.
 If you find an issue with the code or can confirm that it works with another chipset, please let me know!

+## Credits and Contributions

+The base for the original FastLED modifications is [this gist](https://gist.github.com/jamesabruce/09d79a56d270ed37870c) by [James Bruce](https://github.com/jamesabruce).
+Thanks James!

+Pull requests to improve this software are always welcome!

 ## License

 Adalight is free software: you can redistribute it and/or modify